Skip To Main Content

 • Purchases of $250,000 or more must be publicly solicited using sealed bids.

-Procurement by noncompetitive proposals may only be used when one of the following four circumstances applies:
+Procurement by noncompetitive proposals may only be used when at least one of the following four circumstances applies:

 • Meets sole source criteria;